Configuring Frontegg as OIDC IDP for 3rd party services

 This capability is fully supported if you are using Frontegg Hosted Login

-Hosted login with OpenID Connect (OIDC) is a secure and flexible authentication and authorization protocol that allows organizations to delegate user authentication to a trusted identity provider (IdP).
-OIDC builds atop OAuth 2.0, providing additional identity verification and access control features.
+Hosted login with OpenID Connect (OIDC) is a secure and flexible authentication and authorization protocol that allows organizations to delegate their user authentication to a trusted identity provider (IdP).
+OIDC is built atop OAuth 2.0, providing additional identity verification and access control features.

-The following topic will walk you through the steps of configuring your Frontegg environment as an IDP for a 3rd party service.
+The following topic will walk you through configuring your Frontegg environment as an IDP for a third-party service.

 🚧